input-output-hk/mithril/mithril-client/README.md

 * Install a [correctly configured](https://www.rust-lang.org/learn/get-started) Rust toolchain (latest stable version).
 * Install Rust [Clippy](https://github.com/rust-lang/rust-clippy) component.

+## Mithril test networks

+The Mithril test networks are:

+* `preview`: Test network with magic id `2`, implemented on the IOG hosted Mitril Aggregator
+* `preprod`: Test network with magic id `1`, not implemented yet on the IOG hosted Mithril Aggregator
+* `testnet`: Legacy test network with magic id `1097911063`, used to be on the IOG hosted Mitril Aggregator, now deprecated

+In this documentation, we use the generic `testnet` identifier, but you need to replace it with the identifier of the network that runs on your Cardano node

 ## Download source code

 ```bash